George Hamilton of Greenlaw and Roscrea

-Sir George Hamilton of Greenlaw and Roscrea (died before 1657) was an undertaker in the Plantation of Ulster.
+Sir George Hamilton of Greenlaw and Roscrea (died between 1631 and 1657) was an undertaker in the Plantation of Ulster.
 Born and bred in Scotland, by 1611 he had moved to Ireland with his Scottish wife to occupy his plantation grant.
-In 1630 he married his second wife and moved to Roscrea in southern Ireland, which his father-in-law, Walter Butler, 11th Earl of Ormond, leased to him in lieu of dowry.
+In 1630 he married his second wife and moved to Roscrea in southern Ireland, which his father-in-law, the 11th Earl of Ormond, leased to him in lieu of dowry.

 Thomas Carte (1736) in his Life of James Duke of Ormonde confused Hamilton with his nephew Sir George Hamilton, 1st Baronet of Donalong, leading to the belief that Mary Hamilton, the duke's sister and mother of Antoine Hamilton, the author of the Mémoires du Comte de Grammont, stayed at Roscrea when it was captured by Owen Roe O'Neill in 1646 during the Irish Confederate Wars.

 Birth and origins

-George was born between 1575 and 1590, probably at Paisley, Scotland, the fourth son of Claud Hamilton and his wife Margaret Seton.
+George was born between 1575 and 1590, probably at Paisley in Renfrewshire in the west of Scotland, the fourth son of Claud Hamilton and his wife Margaret Seton.
 His father was on 24 July 1587 created Lord Paisley.
-His paternal grandfather (died 1575) had been James Hamilton, 2nd Earl of Arran in Scotland and Duke of Châtellerault in France.
+His paternal grandfather (died 1575) had been the 2nd Earl of Arran in the Peerage of Scotland and Duke of Châtellerault in the Kingdom of France.
 His father's family descended from Walter FitzGilbert, the founder of the House of Hamilton, who had received the barony of Cadzow from Robert the Bruce in the 14th century.

 George's mother was a daughter of George Seton, 7th Lord Seton.
 His parents had married in 1574 at Niddry Castle, West Lothian, Scotland.
 Both sides of the family were Scottish, Catholic, and supporters of Mary, Queen of Scots.
 His father and his father-in-law had both fought for her at Langside in 1568.
-George had four brothers and one sister, who are listed in his father's article.
+George was one of six siblings.
+See James, Claud, and Frederick.

 First marriage

-Between 1602 and 1609 Hamilton married Isobel Leslie, his first wife.
+Between 1602 and 1609, Hamilton married Isobel Leslie, his first wife.
 She was Scottish, the widow of Robert Lundie of Newhall in Fife.
 Their marriage date is constrained by her first husband's death in October 1602 and a document of 1609 that mentions her as Hamilton's wife.
 Isobel was the second daughter of James Leslie and his first wife, Margaret Lindsay.
-As her father predeceased her grandfather, Andrew Leslie, 5th Earl of Rothes, her father never succeeded to the earldom but was known by the courtesy title "Master of Rothes".
+As her father predeceased her grandfather, the 5th Earl of Rothes, her father never succeeded to the earldom but was known by the courtesy title "Master of Rothes".
 The Leslies were Protestants, but her grandfather fought for the Queen at Langside.
 Neither of Isobel's marriages produced surviving children.